Earth Science News

 Like the two women, Fatima Muhammed is also hoping the body of her grandson will be found, dead or alive.

-She was preparing breakfast Thursday morning when she saw water flowing through a narrow channel in front of her house.
+She was preparing breakfast on the morning of the flood when she saw water flowing through a narrow channel in front of her house.

 She was unaware that water, which had been building up for days behind an abandoned railway track along the edge of the community, had just ruptured the clay walls.